1. EASY CROCKPOT CREAMY CHICKEN ENCHILADA CHILI

 Remove the chicken from the crockpot and shred in another bowl using two forks.

-Meanwhile, cube the cream cheese into small cubes and put them in the crockpot.
+Meanwhile, cube the cream cheese into small cubes (it should be very softened -- melt in microwave) and put them in the crockpot.
 Stir well and cover.
 Change temperature to high.
 Let it sit for a few minutes and then using a large whisk, briskly whisk the cream cheese to melt.

 Add the shredded chicken back into the crockpot.
 Stir and cover.
 Cook on high until all the cream cheese is completely melted.
 Stir.